deepak2k03/Mini-AWS/MINI_AWS_PROJECT_DOCUMENT.md

 - The root filesystem is read-only; only required runtime paths use small `tmpfs` mounts.
 - Containers drop all Linux capabilities, then add only the limited capabilities needed for SSH startup.
 - Resource limits are set to 128 processes, 512 MiB memory, and 0.5 CPU.
+- Each newly created container is connected to `mini-aws-network` while retaining its Docker-published host port for external SSH.
+- Docker DNS resolves an instance name to its private IP, so running instances can use `ping <name>` and `ssh instance@<name>`.
+- The image includes a constrained internal SSH launcher.
+It uses a platform-generated key mounted read-only and never exposes that key through the API, dashboard, or external user-key flow.

 ## 5. Privacy and Security Considerations

 - **Authentication:** `DEMO_AUTH=true` uses `x-user-id` / `local-user` solely for local development.
 Production must use verified JWT or session claims.
 - **Authorization:** Every instance query is constrained by `ownerId`, so users cannot access another user's instance record through the API.
 - **SSH key protection:** Public keys are stored with restrictive file permissions and deleted during instance removal.
 Private keys are never submitted to or stored by the application.
+- **Internal SSH separation:** A platform-generated internal credential is separate from the user-provided public key.
+It is mounted read-only for the internal SSH launcher and is not sent to the browser or returned by any API.
+- **Private-network naming:** Active instance names are unique across the shared Docker network because Docker DNS aliases must not collide.
 - **Docker socket risk:** Docker socket access has host-level privilege implications.
 The API must run as a tightly isolated worker and must never expose an unrestricted Docker socket through a public-facing service.
 - **Input validation:** Zod validates instance names, accepted SSH key types, request shapes, and lifecycle actions.
 JSON payloads are capped at 20 KB.
 - **HTTP protections:** Helmet supplies security headers, CORS restricts allowed browser origins, and per-route rate limiting reduces abuse.